saraa123/django_project_tracker/README.md

         python3 -m flask run
     ```

+### Linking Github and Heroku pushes
+1. Log on to Heroku and locate the project.
+2. When you are on the main dashboard of the project, locate the deploy tab.
+3. Once you have clicked this and have been redirected, scroll down to the option that allows you to connect your Github repo to Heroku.
+4. Once connected you will then be able to enable automatic deploys.

+* Now pushing to Github will also push changes to Heroku.

 ## Credits

 * A bootstrap theme has been used and modified in order to take advantage of its sidebar feature.